-It is the longest trail among the Idyllwild hiking, which extends up to 12 miles.
-It takes an average of ten hours with the beginning elevation of 6480 feet.
+It is the longest trail among them, which extends up to 12 miles.
+It takes an average of ten hours with a beginning elevation of 6480 feet.

 Summer months are the best time to attempt the hike when the ground is dry and firm than in winter.
-This Idyllwild hiking trail begins from Marion Mountain campground, then climbs the northwest flank of Marion ridge, offering far-reaching scenery.
+This trail begins from Marion Mountain campground, and then climbs the northwest flank of Marion Ridge, offering far-reaching scenery.

 It’s the shortest route to San Jacinto peaks.
 But the trail is heavily frosted, and the hike becomes strenuous.